This article describes a set of commands used for configuration management.

 [admin@MikroTik] ip firewall rule input [Safe mode released by another user]

 System backup is the way to completely clone routers configuration in binary format.
-Backup file contains not just configuration, but also statistics data, logs etc. The backup file is best used to save and restore configuration on the same device, for moving configuration to other devices, use export files instead.
+The backup file contains not just configuration, but also statistics data, logs, etc. The backup file is best used to save and restore configuration on the same device, for moving configuration to other devices, use export files instead.

 Backup files contain sensitive information (passwords, keys, certificates).
-File can be encrypted, but even then backups should be stored only in secure location.
+The file can be encrypted, but even then backups should be stored only in a secure location.

-Restoring backup file should be done only on the same router or on the similar router, when previous router fails.
-Backup must not be used to clone configuration on multiple network routers.
+Restoring backup files should be done only on the same router or on a similar router when the previous router fails.
+A backup must not be used to clone configuration on multiple network routers.

 Example to save and load backup file:

 0 test.backup backup 12567 sep/08/2004 21:07:50

 [admin@MikroTik] > system backup load name=test password=123